Join the ADA Foundation in our efforts to improve the public’s oral health.

-In 2013, the ADA Foundation provided approximately $1,380,000 in grants, awards, scholarships, and facilitated in-kind product donation through its various programs to benefit organizations that strive to improve oral health.
+The ADA Foundation provides more than $850,000 in grants, awards, scholarships, and facilitated in-kind product donation through its various programs each year, to benefit organizations that strive to improve the public's oral health.

 The ADA Foundation does not consider unsolicited grant requests.
 Instead, the ADA Foundation utilizes a Request for Proposal (RFP) process through which it periodically invites U.S.-based nonprofit organizations to submit an application for grant and award funds in a particular program category.